The Importance of Health and Sleep

 Stage 3 NREM

-During this stage of sleep muscle, movement and eye movement have completely stopped.
+During this stage of sleep muscle, movement, and eye movement have completely stopped.
 This is the deepest stage of sleep before REM.
 Even though our brain waves have slowed down, this stage has nearly immobilized our bodies and signals the brain to start dreaming.
 Some children will experience night terrors or sleepwalking during this stage of sleep.

 REM

 It is during REM sleep that everything changes.
 Breathing becomes shallower and more irregular.
-Our eyes begin to jerk rapidly, bodies are completely immobile, and heart rate increases.
+Our eyes begin to jerk rapidly, our bodies are completely immobile, and our heart rate increases.
 The first REM sleep period usually occurs about 70 to 90 minutes after we fall asleep.
 A complete sleep cycle takes 90 to 110 minutes on average.
 This is the deepest stage of sleep and the stage in which we experience dreams.

 What Is the Importance of Getting Enough Sleep?

 A good night’s rest provides many benefits to the mind and body.
 Good sleep helps mend the body.
-With healthy sleep your heart and blood vessels undergo repair and restoration naturally.
+With healthy sleep, your heart and blood vessels undergo repair and restoration naturally.
 A night of good rest also helps stabilize the metabolism, helping you stay on track with weight and your body’s daily functions.
 With rest comes an alert mind that is ready to perform.
 You already notice that a good night’s rest leaves you ready for the day and mentally refreshed.

 What Happens in Sleep Deprivation?

-When we don’t get enough sleep, our minds and bodies become sleep starved.
+When we don’t get enough sleep, our minds and bodies become sleep-starved.
 That means when we try to sleep, we never reach that critical REM stage that is so beneficial for recharging.
 Sleep deprivation leaves us lingering in the early stages of sleep, so we then feel groggy the next morning.
 Long-term patterns of sleep deprivation can lead to:

 • Chronic headaches